Collinformatics/AudioTranscription/README.md

 # Installing Program:

 - These instruction were made for working with an Intellij Idea IDE

+Download recommended software before continuing.

 Clone github repository: